 - teaches you to make more intentional choices

 - grounds you when you feel overwhelmed or out of control

-Think of it like starting a research project about yourself; you’re observing your actions and your feelings so you can get to know yourself better.
+Think of it like carrying out a research project about yourself; you’re observing your actions and your feelings so you can get to know yourself better.
 Ultimately, this self-awareness is the key to getting off the treadmill and living an intentional, meaningful life.

 Here are a few more specific ways journaling has helped me.

-As I’ve gotten older, I’ve realised I’m a highly emotional person and if I’m not careful, I can let my emotions rule my life.
+As I’ve gotten older, I’ve realised that I’m a highly emotional person and if I’m not careful, I can let my feelings rule my life.

 To be clear—I don’t think we should ignore our emotions.
-We should absolutely listen and learn from then BUT I’ve learned this doesn’t mean we should react to every emotion.
-(This might be common sense to some of you but it was a huge “ah-ha” moment for me!)
+We should absolutely listen and learn from then BUT this doesn’t mean we should react to every emotion.

-This is where my journal comes into play.
-When I’m feeling a strong emotion, I can use my journal to understand what it’s telling me by exploring these feelings.
+This is where my journal comes into play— when I’m feeling a strong emotion, I use my journal as an outlet to explore my feelings and understand my emotions (instead of acting impulsively).